Mathematics

 Implementation

 At our school, we teach mathematics to all children, whatever their ability or individual need.
-Through our quality first mathematics teaching, we provide learning opportunities that enable all pupils to make good progress.
+Through our ordinarily available inclusive practice within mathematics, we provide learning opportunities that enable all pupils to make good progress.
 Every child has an equal right to be taught mathematics, in daily lessons of approximately 1 hour.
 There may be times when it is more appropriate for Foundation Stage to be a short session; Key Stage 1 sessions to be approximately 45 minutes in length and for Key Stage 2 sessions to be over an hour.

 Mathematics is a symbolic, abstract language.
 To decode this language, symbols need to come alive and speak so clearly to children that it becomes as easy to understand as reading a story.
 We believe that all students, when introduced to a key new concept, should have the opportunity to build competency in this topic by taking the concrete-pictorial-abstract approach.